 It is also easily treatable, when treated by a trained physician.
 There are many other painful conditions in the hand and wrist which need to be evaluated by a dedicated hand surgeon.
 If you have pain in your hands, take heart; don’t quit your typing job; call Badia Hand to Shoulder Center for an appointment, and free yourself from this unnecessary pain.

-For more information regarding Carpal Tunnel Syndrome or any upper extremity concerns, please call Badia Hand to Shoulder Center at (305)227-4263, or request an appointment through the form below.
+For more information regarding Carpal Tunnel Syndrome or any upper extremity concerns, please call Miami Hand Surgery center Badia Hand to Shoulder at (305)227-4263, or request an appointment through the form below.